keithamoss/mapa/README.md

 Righto, let's start at the top - giving AWS what it needs to run DNS for the static site and API.

 We need to manually establish a hosted zone in Route 53 to give AWS delegated permissions to manage DNS for everything in, and under, the `mapa[.staging].keithmoss.me` namespace.
-This means we can use AWS TO create SSL certificates and associate CloudFront distributions with our domain name.
+This means we can use AWS to create SSL certificates and associate CloudFront distributions with our domain name.

 Approach inspired by: